One Pot Lemon Broccoli Pasta

 This post may contain affiliate links.

 This lemon broccoli pasta recipe pops with bursts of citrus notes from the lemon juice and zest, tamed by the garlic, red chili pepper, and olive oil.
+The basil adds a punch of herby flavor to the mix, making this recipe a hit at the campsite.

 I love making this lemon broccoli pasta dish while camping.
-The one-pot factor means less to clean up afterward and it comes together in the amount of time that it takes to make regular pasta.
+The one-pot factor means less to clean up afterward, and it comes together in the amount of time that it takes to make regular pasta.

 This is one of my go-to meals when we’ve spent a long day out hiking or cycling or when I am feeling lazy at home.
 It comes together in just 20 minutes, which includes the water boil time, and we just can’t get enough!